 Once You Arrive in Martha’s Vineyard: Those without a car on Martha’s Vineyard often travel by bus or bike when feet fail.
-The Martha’s Vineyard Chamber of Commerce outlines different ways to get around the island, including buses available through the Martha’s Vineyard Regional Transit Authority.
-Bikers can check out the Chamber of Commerce map of the many bike paths available on the island.
+The Martha’s Vineyard Chamber of Commerce outlines different ways to get around the island, including buses available through the Martha’s Vineyard Transit Authority.
+Bikers can check out the Chamber of Commerce Biking on MV page for the many bike paths available on the island.
 To help plan your trip, the Martha’s Vineyard Times offers a comprehensive directory of activities, restaurants, and upcoming events.

 Nantucket: There are multiple options for cruising to this scenic island, depending on departure location.
 Hy-Line Cruises and The Steamship Authority run year-round service, each with both a traditional ferry, which takes approximately two hours to reach the island, and a high-speed ferry, which takes an hour.
 The Steamship Authority, which runs boats from terminals in Woods Hole and Hyannis, can transport both walk-on passengers and vehicles.
 Hy-Line Cruises, operating out of Hyannis, carries passengers only (no vehicles); see their Nantucket Ferries page.
 A seasonal passenger-only ferry is also available from New Bedford.
 For schedules and fares, see the SeaStreak website.

 Once You Arrive in Nantucket: Nantucket is large enough that most visitors without cars may want to plan for an alternate form of transportation.
 For those who want to avoid driving, the island’s flat terrain is great for walking and biking.
 For bikers, both road and off road trails offer opportunities to explore the entire island, as outlined by Town of Nantucket’s Bike Paths map.
 The Nantucket Regional Transit Authority (NRTA) also offers shuttle buses around the island.
 To plan your island getaway, check out the Nantucket Island Chamber of Commerce for information on visiting Nantucket.